GHBAlbuquerque/GHBAlbuquerque/README.md

 ### Welcome!

-#### I'm Giovanna, a Java Developer from Brazil.
+#### I'm Giovanna, a developer from Brazil.

 I'm a south american girl with a bachelor degree in architecture, who changed carreer paths to become a developer.
+The projects here were mainly made in Java, Kotlin, Python and Javascript.

-I love learning and have a huge passion for coding.
-Let's see where that takes me. 😌
+I love learning and coding.
+Let's see where my curiosity takes me. 😌

+Feel free to contact me if you need.

 #### About me
 [![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=link_do_seu_perfil_no_github)](https://github.com/GHBAlbuquerque)